sayantikag98/Internship/README.md

 # Internship
-This code is for internship
+This code is for anomaly detection in time series data of manufacturing parts